Discriminatory Price Mechanism for Smart Grid: Optimal Pricing in a Grid without Distributed Generation

-\begin{definition} The consumer utility is defined as the difference between the convenience derived from the elastic demand consumption and the total price paid for the consumption.
+\begin{definition} The consumer's utility is defined as the difference between the convenience derived from the elastic demand consumption and the total price paid for the consumption.
 Hence, mathematically, the utility function is